BFletchall/Project-4---Group-4---Machine-Learning/README.md

  - Can a new model with a minimum of 80% accuracy be created from the current historical data?
 - How should WWC Inc. change their bid strategy based on this data?

-Below are the steps taken to setup and run the model:
+Below are the steps taken to setup and run the model.

-- *1. Collection and Data Preparation.*

-- *2. Database setup and loading.*

-- *3. Data Preprocessing.*

-- *4. Feature Model Selection & Model Training.*

-- *5. Model Evaluation.*

-- *6. Model Interpretation and Analysis*

 ## **1. Collection and Data Preparation**
-We prepared the collected data by doing the following:
+We prepared the collected data by revieweing all fields available via the new WWC data collection tool, and included only relevant fields.

-- Removed unrelated columns
-- Removed data that was confidential e.g. employee and Employee ID information
-- Reordered columns so that the data is cohesive and makes sense
-- Grouped data to ensure analysis will be easy
-- Converted data into unified units e.g. some columns had time in hours and others had time in seconds.
-So changed the time to seconds so that its easy to compare the data
-- Saved the cleaned data into a csv file "*combined_data.csv
+Run the "[data_prep.ipynb]([link_to_your_page](https://github.com/BFletchall/Project-4-Group-4-Machine-Learning/blob/main/data_prep.ipynb))" to generate final cleaned data file.

 ## **2. Database setup and loading**